 In addition to the three Undergraduate Degree Programs described above, The Department of Design also offers an undergraduate Design Thinking Minor.
 The 15 semester credit hour minor has been crafted for students who want to gain a competitive edge through an understanding of the basics behind contemporary design situations and solutions.
-The minor is available to any student on the main campus who is interested in expanding their knowledge into this important creative area.
+The minor is available to any student able to take courses on the Columbus campus who is interested in expanding their knowledge into this important creative area.
 More specific information on the Design Thinking Minor can be found using the link to the right.

 General Education (GE) Courses

 In addition to major specific Design courses, all design students are also required to complete a common curriculum with all other undergraduate students at Ohio State, the General Education program.
 General Education course work is an integral component of an Ohio State degree, providing graduates the skills, competencies, and breadth of knowledge to become educated, productive citizens.
 The General Education requirements are designed to enable students to acquire and develop a breadth of knowledge, skills, and perspectives that cross disciplinary boundaries and extend to areas outside specialized programs of study.